 Seeking to capitalize on public nostalgia, Pepsi proceeded to launch special edition can designs emblazoned with Jackson's image, keeping his memory stirring with each sip.

-The company also incorporated his beloved hits into a series of revival commercials, underscoring that though the King of Pop had passed, his footsteps had forever left their imprint on the Pepsi name.
+The company also launched a series of revival commercials, after the King of Pop had died.

 From a business standpoint, this loyalty to celebrating Jackson's role as brand ambassador only bolstered market dominance over key competitors.